- Average Height: Standard = up to 29 inches tall; Mini = up to 22 inches tall; Tiny = between 12 to 17 inches tall

 The F1 Bernedoodle is a first generation cross, in which the Bernese Mountain Dog and Poodle share 50 percent of the genetic makeup.
 The F1 cross is considered the healthiest, according to Swissridge Kennels, as the parents have less of a chance of contributing genes for common inheritable diseases.

 In the case of F1b Bernedoodle, a Bernedoodle is crossed with a Poodle, making him only 25 percent Bernese and 75 percent Poodle.
-These dogs are most likely entirely non-shedding, and therefore ideal for families with allergies, since Poodles produce less dander.
+These dogs are most likely low-shedding, and therefore ideal for families with allergies, since Poodles produce less dander.

 The F2 type of Bernedoodle is a second generation cross resulting from breeding two Bernedoodles.
 Keep in mind that some F2 dogs may not have the fleece-like hair of the Poodle.